-Guests dine in the beautifully decorated Queen Adelaide Restaurant Cars.
+Guests dine in the Ghan's beautifully decorated Queen Adelaide Restaurant Cars.
 There is a Platinum Restaurant / Lounge Car for Platinum guests.

 The frequently-changing menus feature a blend of Australian and International cuisine, cooked by on-board chefs.
-Quality wines and beverages are available for purchase.
 Vegetarian, children's and some special dietary meals can be accommodated - please request these when booking.
 All wines and beverages are included.

 The welcoming Outback Explorer Lounge has a friendly atmosphere and is often the centre of activity on the journey, with its panoramic windows enabling passengers to see the passing scenery.
 Socialise with other passengers or quietly relax and read.